(212) 925-1365 19 Mercer Street, New York, NY

 John Blair

-President xl Dance Bar
+President Xl Dance Bar

 This is a transcript.
 The original scanned letter is available on our desktop site